luyadev/luya/docs/guide/concept-elements.md

 <p>Mocking value for $foo</p>
 ```

-> The mocking element options will not affect your elements in any way when using them in your application and is only used in the Styleguide
+> The mocking element options will not affect your elements in any way when using them in your application and is only used in the styleguide